Karam-Sabbagh/BrickBreaker/README.md

 # BrickBreaker
 BrickBreaker is a game made with Python using tkinter.
-And your goal is to Break all of the bricks at the top of the window before the time left is over. you can move the paddle that's at the bottom of the window by pressing left or right arrows to not let the ball go off and for breaking the bricks.
+Your goal in this game is to break all of the bricks at the top of the window before the time left is over. you can move the paddle that's at the bottom of the window by pressing left or right arrows to not let the ball go off and for breaking the bricks.

 for playing the game you can download the files and just launch the exe file,